Arachidonic acid is an omega-6 fatty acid found in a number of foods.

 aggregation, increases in blood viscosity, spasm of blood vessels, and

 vasoconstriction.
-Omega-3 Fatty acids, however, have antiinflammatory,
+Omega-3 fatty acids, however, have antiinflammatory,

-antithrombotic, antiarrhythmic, hypolipidemic, and vasodilatory properties.
+blood thinning, antiarrhythmic, hypolipidemic, and vasodilatory (blood vessel

 Avoid arachidonic acid